 The local economy and demographics (e.g., population, employment rates, and local economic conditions) are the significant factors that affect residential, commercial, and industrial land-use patterns.
-As noted above, the NY Project's onshore facilities, including the onshore export and interconnection cable routes, onshore substation, and POI, are entirely within Nassau County, New York.
+As noted above, the NY Project's onshore facilities, including the onshore export and interconnection cable routes, onshore substation, Hampton Road substation, POI, and loop-in/loop-out lines (collectively, the onshore NY Project Area), are entirely within Nassau County, New York.
 Nassau County is located in the western portion of Long Island and contains two cities and three towns.
 Within the three towns, there are 64 incorporated villages and over 100 unincorporated areas (Nassau County, n.d.).
 In the State of New York, counties are divided into cities or towns, with the towns being major subdivisions that may contain multiple incorporated villages.
 These incorporated villages are clearly defined areas with their own governing bodies (New York State, n.d.).
 Table 6.2-1 below illustrates the local demographics of Nassau County in comparison to New York State.